Magnetic Resonance Imaging

-Magnetic Resonance Imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed images of the human anatomy.
+Magnetic Resonance Imaging uses a powerful magnetic field, radio waves and a computer to produce detailed images of the human anatomy.
 These images allow the radiologist to “see” soft tissue, such as muscles, fat and internal organs without the use of x-rays.

 Because there is no ionizing radiation used in the exam, magnetic resonance imaging is a very popular tool in the medical community.
 In addition, the study is a totally painless exam and has no known side effects.

 Capitol Imaging Services has a variety of systems in our arsenal of diagnostic technology.
 They include 3T ultra-high field, 1.5T high field, 1.2T high field open magnetic resonance imaging, and other open scanners.
 These systems meet nearly every need for a medical provider, specifically subspecialists such as orthopedic surgeons, neurologists, urologists, anesthesiologists and gastroenterologists who are most likely to recommend these studies for their patients.

 Typically, scans such as x-rays or perhaps an ultrasound are performed first.
-When these exams do not provide a diagnostic solution, an MRI is commonly warranted because there is a need to review more detailed images.
+When these exams do not provide a diagnostic solution, magnetic resonance imaging is commonly warranted because there is a need to review more detailed images.

 Health care professionals use these scans to diagnose a wide variety of conditions, from torn ligaments to tumors, to examining the brain and spinal cord.

 If your provider wants to check solid tissues, like bone, a CT scan is likely the preferred choice.
 For example, your provider may order a CT scan to check for a bone break or fracture.

 What Will I Experience?

 Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo the study.
 Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with the scanners.
 Your safety is our top priority.